realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 ---

-## Local Ends as Energy Regulators
+## Local Ends as Capacity Regulators

 Local ends do not merely provide meaning or motivation.
-They function as **energy regulators**.
+They function as **capacity regulators**.

-A viable local end must be capable of absorbing energy at a rate sufficient to stabilize salience.
+A viable local end must be capable of absorbing dominant capacity at a rate sufficient to stabilize salience.
 When a local end is too easily satisfied or requires insufficient engagement, it may fail in this role—even if it remains desirable.

-In such cases, completion does not restore equilibrium.
-Salience disengages prematurely and seeks additional ends to maintain energy balance.
+In such cases:
+- Completion does not restore equilibrium
+- Salience disengages prematurely
+- Additional ends are sought to absorb remaining capacity

 This explains why abundance, automation, or frictionless satisfaction can paradoxically increase instability rather than reduce it.
-Local ends that are too easy **cease to regulate energy effectively**.
+Local ends that are too easy **cease to regulate capacity effectively**.

 ---